Support for adults with autism

 Autism support services

-Kirklees Autism Partnership Board
+Kirklees Neurodiverse Partnership

 How to contact adult social care services

-Gateway to care is the contact for anyone that would like further information or advice on adult social care and support services available in Kirklees.
+The Community Health and Social Care Hub is the contact for anyone that would like further information or advice on adult social care and support services available in Kirklees.